People-Places-Solutions/floodmodeller-api/floodmodeller_api/test/README.md

 ## Overview
 The Flood Modeller API uses the [`pytest` framework](https://docs.pytest.org/) for unit tests.

 Writing comprehensive unit tests is an essential part of contributing to the Flood Modeller API.
-We encourage contributors to acdopt Test Driven Development.
+We encourage contributors to adopt Test Driven Development.

 # Running Tests
 You can run tests from the terminal using pytest test and add the verbosity flag for more information: -v.
 You can also get a test coverage report using `pytest coverage` (requires pytest-cov).
 Test coverage reports are important to ensure that all parts of the API are being tested and can help identify areas that need further testing.